 Tearing off a roof then installing an entirely new replacement is a complicated process and it requires a lot of work on the part of your roofing contractor but also, anyone else who lives in your home, since the yard will need to be cleared out along with the attic and perhaps even the upper floors of your home.

 Installing a Roof Overlay

-When you get a roof overlay, your existing roof stays as is, while your roofing company lays new shingles on top of it.
+When you get a roof overlay, your existing roof stays, while your roofing company lays new shingles on top.

 Naturally, getting a roof overlay is less complicated than getting a whole new roof installed because it doesn’t involve removing the whole roof from your house.

 Instead, a roof overlay just involves laying a new roof over your existing roof.

 A roof overlay can help solve some problems since it adds another layer to your roof and therefore another level of protection to your home or property, and it can be a great choice if there is only some weather damage and you want to improve the aesthetics of your property or add value to your home before you put it on the market.

 Before you decide to go ahead with installing a roof overlay instead of a new roof, you should always get your existing roof checked out to see that: